GRAPE for Fast and Scalable Graph Processing and random walk-based Embedding: Introduction

 \section{Introduction}

-In various fields such as biology, medicine, data and network science, graphs can naturally model available knowledge as interrelated concepts, represented by a network of (possibly attributed) nodes connected by edges.
-The wide range of graph applications has motivated the development of a rich literature on Graph Representation Learning (GRL) and inference models.
+In various fields such as biology, medicine, data and network science, graphs can naturally model available knowledge as interrelated concepts, represented by a network of nodes connected by edges.
+The wide range of graph applications has motivated the development of a rich literature on Graph Representation Learning (GRL) and inference models~\cite{hamilton2020graph}.

-GRL models compute embeddings, i.e. vector representations (usually in a metric space) of the graph and its constituent elements, capturing their topological, structural, and semantic relationships.
-Graph inference models can use such embeddings and available additional features for several tasks, e.g., visualization, clustering, node-label, edge-label, and edge prediction problems~\cite{hamilton2020graph,Martinez17}.
+GRL models compute embeddings, i.e. vector representations of the graph and its constituent elements, capturing their topological, structural, and semantic relationships.
+Graph inference models can use such embeddings and available additional features for several tasks, e.g., visualization, clustering, node-label, edge-label, and edge prediction problems~\cite{hamilton2020graph}.

-GRL methods available in the literature include, among others, matrix factorization-based methods (section \ref{sec:spectral_node_embedding}), random walk-based methods (section \ref{sec:random_walks_methods}) and triple-sampling methods (sections \ref{sec:triples_sampling} and \ref{sec:corrupted_triples_sampling})~\cite{hamilton2020graph}.
-They have shown their effectiveness in the analysis of networks from sociology, biology, medicine, and many other disciplines~\cite{Martinez17}.
+State-of-the-art GRL algorithms, including, among others, methods based on matrix factorization, random walks (RW), graph kernels~\cite{shervashidze2011}, triple sampling, and (deep) Graph Neural Networks (GNN)~\cite{hamilton2020graph, Wu21}, have shown their effectiveness in analyzing networks from sociology, biology, medicine, and many other disciplines.